yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/ddl_create_sequence.md

 ## Synopsis

-The `CREATE SEQUENCE` statement creates a new sequence in the current schema.
+Use the `CREATE SEQUENCE` statement to create a new sequence in the current schema.

 ## Syntax